m-h-s-m-h-s/Taxonomy/README.md

 # Taxonomy Navigator - AI-Powered Product Categorization System

-An intelligent, optimized AI classification system that automatically categorizes products into appropriate taxonomy categories using OpenAI's GPT models with aggressive anti-hallucination measures and smart truncation.
+An intelligent, optimized AI classification system that automatically categorizes products into appropriate taxonomy categories using OpenAI's GPT models with aggressive anti-hallucination measures and AI-powered summarization.

 ## 🚀 Quick Start - See It In Action!